-During our recent visit to New England, US we were excited to see how many shop fronts still had beautiful, often quirky and imaginative wood-carved shop signs hanging above their door.
+During our recent visit to New England, US we were excited to see how many shop fronts still had beautiful, often quirky and imaginative traditional wood-carved shop signs hanging above their door.

 The tradition of artisan sign-making traces its roots back to prehistoric times.
-Even before written languages were invented, cave paintings were used as a form of ‘signage’ to tell stories, communicate and inform or issue warnings.
+Long before written languages were invented, cave paintings were used as a form of ‘signage’ to tell stories, communicate and inform or issue warnings.
 The ancient Egyptians painted and engraved hieroglyphics on the walls of sacred temples and burial places, recording the words and deeds of the pharaohs and the gods.

 Interestingly, however, in the United States and Canada, the traditional sign-carving has continued to develop and flourish alongside the mainstream sign-making.
-Originated in Denver, Colorado in 1975, a group of sign shop apprentices and sign artists formed a movement called the ‘Letterheads’ and dedicated themselves to keeping traditional sign-crafting techniques alive by holding ‘meets’ to help traditional craftsmen exchange ideas and knowledge, and train the younger generation.
+Originated in Denver, Colorado in 1975, a group of sign shop apprentices and sign artists formed a movement called the ‘Letterheads’.
+They dedicated themselves to keeping traditional sign-crafting techniques alive by holding regular meetings to help traditional craftsmen exchange ideas and knowledge, and train the younger generation.
 And as the industry grows and diversifies, there has been a renewed interest and sign-carving is enjoying something of a renaissance.

 Skilled, time-honoured crafts are gaining greater respect as people; and especially younger people; search for “authenticity” in an ever advancing virtual world.